Waqar Akbar Cheema[divider]

 There was absolutely no justification to render the phrase sahib al-nisa’ as “womanizer” especially when Poonawala had been aware of a version of the report with al-Baladhuri he quoted in the footnote which does not involve this expression and in his own translation goes as; “The Messenger of God has many wives.
 We fear that you will be jealous and he might invoke [God] against you and you will be ruined.” (note no. 926).
 It may further be noted that Poonawala failed with translation of al-Baladhuri’s report as well.
 It very much like Ibn Sa‘d’s report refers to fear of other wives of the Prophet (ﷺ) praying against Laila were she to move in with the Prophet (ﷺ) rather than fear of Prophet (ﷺ) himself praying against her.

 Ibn Sa‘d, al-Tabaqat a-Kabir, Vol.8, 120; “وقد أحل الله لرسوله – صلى الله عليه وسلم – أن ينكح ما شاء” (Allah has allowed His Messenger to marry whomever he wishes).
-For details on this point see our article, “Marriage Related Privileges of the Prophet: Chronology of Facts”
+For details on this point see our article, “Marriage Related Privileges of the Prophet: A Study in Chronology”

 Al-Zarkali, Khair al-Din, Al-A‘lam, (Beirut: Dar al-‘Ilm li al-Malayin, 2002) Vol.3, 213

 Ibn Sa‘d, al-Tabaqat a-Kabir, Vol.8, 121-122